jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

 ### Install and update
 In most cases, we use `-U` which Installs or upgrades a package.

-* RPM does not have a database of automatic package installation, so it cannot remove automatically installed dependencies.
+* RPM does not have a database of automatic package installation, so it can not remove automatically installed dependencies.

 If you have an rpm with all of its dependencies, you can install them using `rpm -Uvh *.rpm`.
 This will tell rpm not to complain about the dependencies if it is presented in other files.
 Here the `-h` creates 50 hash signs to show the progress.